Guaranteed (Level 42 album): Overview

 Guaranteed was the first Level 42 album without a songwriting contribution from former member Boon Gould, who had contributed lyrics to some songs for the 1988 album Staring at the Sun following his departure from the band.
 Several songs were co-written with lyricists Drew Barfield and George M. Green.
 Guaranteed was also the first Level 42 album to be released following the death of guitarist Alan Murphy, who had taken over from Gould for Staring at the Sun and related tours.
+It also marked their first with BMG, having departed from Polydor Records after disagreements over selecting singles from their previous studio album, Staring at the Sun.
+Paul Crockford, the band's manager, described Level 42's departure from Polydor as being akin to a "divorce of a happy couple" and said that they selected BMG as they were "strong internationally".

 The lineup credits for the album listed all of the musicians involved rather than clearly defining the separation between band and guest players.
 This reflected the ongoing personnel shifts within the band.
 All cover art and inlay photos implied that the band consisted of Mark King, Mike Lindup and Gary Husband plus a guitarist, but it was less clear on the latter's identity — inlay photos featured Allan Holdsworth while cover artwork featured Jakko Jakszyk.
 In practice Holdsworth, who had played with the band during its recent London residency at the Hammersmith Apollo, provided electric guitar solos to only five of the album's songs in the studio: "Seven Years", "A Kinder Eye", "She Can't Help Herself", "If You Were Mine" and "With a Little Love".
 Band associate Dominic Miller contributed all rhythm guitar work, as he had done for Staring at the Sun.
 Jakszyk (formerly with 64 Spoons and a top session guitarist) played no part in recording the album, but was hired for touring and promotional work, was featured in the album artwork and in the promotional video clips for "Guaranteed", "Overtime" and "My Father's Shoes".